rohanawan/rohanawan/README.md

 - 🔭 I’m computer science gradaute having **3+ year of experience**

-- 🌱 Alway on the hunt for learning
+- 🌱 Always on the hunt for learning

 - 👨‍💻   Exploring new technologies and developing software solutions and quick hacks.